Staff Handbooks and Policies

 A recent decision by the Court of Appeal provides a "helpful summary" of the circumstances in which employment terms set out in separate documents should be considered incorporated into employee's contracts, according to an employment law expert.

-The appeal court upheld the High Court’s finding that an absence management policy set out in a staff handbook formed part of the employment contract, and also set out the principles which should apply where the terms of documents at issue in similar cases in the future were unclear, Edward Goodwyn of Pinsent Masons, the law firm, said.
+, and also set out the principles which should apply where the terms of documents at issue in similar cases in the future were unclear, Edward Goodwyn of Pinsent Masons, the law firm, said.

 Goodwyn said that both employment lawyers and HR professionals were often asked to advise on whether employees had contractual rights to issues such as enhanced redundancy payments, defined benefit pensions or particular disciplinary procedures, which were sometimes referred to in 'handbook'-type documents rather than employment contracts.

 "The employment relationship is governed by all manner of things including contracts, particulars of employment, policies, codes, offer letters and handbooks," he said.
 "Well-drafted documents will make it clear which parts of these documents are contractual and which are not.
 However, this is not always the case."

 "Ultimately, the issue will turn upon the precise terms of the particular documents in each case.
 Where these are unclear, it is the contractual intention of the parties at the time that they entered into the contract which must be determined; and where the intention is not conclusive, the contractual intention is to be ascertained by inference from the other available materials," he said.